 Note: Jim Jim & Twin Falls are subject to these areas being opened.
 If for any reason they are closed an alternative area in Kakadu will be substituted.

-After breakfast we set off to explore the Mary River region in the southern part of Kakadu National Park.
+After breakfast, we set off to explore the Mary River region in the southern part of Kakadu National Park.
 Today we enjoy a series of short walks with a refreshing waterhole swim the reward for each walk.
-The first of our walks takes us to Maguk previously known as Barramundi Gorge an awesome gorge with a big plunge pool.
-The walk follows Barramundi Creek through monsoon forests with lush thick vegetation and interesting plants, birds and lizards to admire asd wel as paperbark groves.
+The first of our walks take us to Maguk previously known as Barramundi Gorge an awesome gorge with a big plunge pool.
+The walk follows Barramundi Creek through monsoon forests with lush thick vegetation and interesting plants, birds and lizards to admire as well as paperbark groves.
 Here we will walk to the head of the falls for magnificent views, the pool at the top of the falls is flanked by tall vertical cliffs then head on down to the plunge pools for a relaxing swim to cool off.
-Afterwards we head to Gunlom, a short walk will take you to the base of the falls, however we follow a steep track which takes us on a short walk to the top of the 80 metre high waterfall.
+Afterwards we head to Gunlom, a short walk will take you to the base of the falls, however, we follow a steep track which takes us on a short walk to the top of the 80-metre high waterfall.
 The views from the top over southern Kakadu are simply spectacular.
 When you reach the top you will be in need of a refreshing dip and what a spot for a swim.
 Natural infinity pools are found at the top of the falls providing the perfect place to relax – in fact you may never want to leave this amazing oasis.
-Afterwards we head to Katherine.
-For the next 2 nights we stay at Knotts Crossing Resort in poolside hotel suites.
+Afterwards, we head to Katherine.
+For the next 2 nights, we stay at Knotts Crossing Resort in poolside hotel suites.
 Tonight enjoy dinner in the Savannah Restaurant featuring modern cuisine with Territory highlights such as delicious barramundi fillets.